zorbyte/Temps/README.md

 Make sure to use the `main` field in your `package.json` to point to an entry point file that matches the signature of the example above.

-Five dependencies are injected into your lambda with Temps: `toobusy-js`, `jitson`, `debug`, `bl` and `process-as-promised`.
-This allows certain functionality to work correctly.
-Requiring these modules will function without adding them to your `package.json`.
-If you specify a different version of this module, it will be respected but please be aware that packages that differs in major version may have incompatible API changes with the version running within Temps.

 ### Compiling your code

 Temps compiles your code by running the `lambdaBuild` script if present in your package.json.